 30 km from Amsterdam

 stop at the small kiosk De Boshut, where the road bends left.
-Turn right here, into Bussumer grintweg.
-Follow the cycle route sign for junction 54.
-Check the street name sign for Bussumer grintweg, the cycle route sign is unclear.
-(The name means “gravel road to Bussum”).
+Turn right here, into Bussumer grintweg (“gravel road to Bussum”).
+Follow the cycle route sign for junction 54, but check the street name sign, don’t go into Kroon laan.

 follow the signs, number 54 in a circle, through the upper-income areas of northern Hilversum.
 First along the Bussumer grintweg, then left into Trompenberger weg, then left into Jacobus Penn weg.